quadbio/scRNAseq_analysis_vignette/Tutorial.md

 <img src="images/pcheatmap.png" align="centre" /><br/><br/>
 Please be aware that it is not recommended to choose ONLY PCs represented by the "interesting" genes.
 There is a huge chance one misses interesting but unexpected phenomena by doing that.

 In this example, we would use the top-20 PCs for the following analysis.
-Again, it is absolutely fine to use more the fewer PCs, and in practice this sometimes needs some iteration to make the final decision.
-Meanwhile, for most of the data, a PC number ranging from 10 to 50 would be reasonable and in many cases it won't affect the conclusion very much.
+Again, it is absolutely fine to use more or fewer PCs, and in practice this sometimes needs some iteration to make the final decision.
+Meanwhile, for most of the data, a PC number ranging from 10 to 50 would be reasonable and in many cases it won't affect the conclusion very much (but sometimes it will, so still be cautious).

 ### Step 7.
 Non-linear dimension reduction for visualization
 A linear dimension reduction has both pros and cons.
 The good side is that every PC is a linear combination of gene expression so interpretation of PCs are straightforward.
 Also the data is compressed but not disorted, therefore information in the data is largely remained.
 The bad side, on the other hand, is that one usually needs more than 10 PCs to cover most of the information.
 This is fine for most of the analysis, but not for visualization where it is impossible to go over three dimensions for ordinary persons.